TomKostler/ToeplitzVisualization/README.md

 Let $\gamma: \mathbb{R}/L\mathbb{Z} \rightarrow \mathbb{R}^2$ be a simple closed curve.
 Then $\gamma(\mathbb{R}/L\mathbb{Z})$ inscribes a square.
 (Terence Tao)

 It is widely believed that the conjecture holds true, i.e. that it is indeed possible to inscribe a square in every Jordan Curve.
 However, the conjecture still couldn't be proved.
-The fact that it is a still-open problem captivates me, motivating my desire to build this visualisation: to cultivate intuition for the problem (and perhaps also persuade my self of its probable veracity ;))
+The fact that it is a still-open problem captivates me, motivating my desire to build this visualisation: to lay intuition for the problem (and perhaps also persuade my self of its probable veracity ;))

 # The visualisation
 ## Simulation Mode